 National Institute of Allergy and Infectious Diseases ("NIAID/HHS").
-In September 2013, NIAID/HHS contracted with the Company for the development of galidesivir as a treatment for Marburg virus disease.
+In September 2013, NIAID/HHS contracted with the Company for the development of galidesivir as a treatment for Marburg virus disease (the "Initial Contract").
 NIAID/HHS, part of the National Institutes of Health, made an initial award of \$5,000 to the Company.
-The goals of this contract, including amendments, are to file IND applications for intravenous ("i.v.") and intramuscular ("i.m.") galidesivir for the treatment of Marburg virus disease and other hemorrhagic fever virus diseases, including Yellow Fever and Ebola virus disease, and to conduct an initial Phase 1 human clinical trial.
+The goals of the Initial Contract, including amendments, are to file IND applications for intravenous ("i.v.") and intramuscular ("i.m.") galidesivir for the treatment of Marburg virus disease and other hemorrhagic fever virus diseases, including Yellow Fever and Ebola virus disease, and to conduct an initial Phase 1 human clinical trial.
 In April 2020, the Company and NIAID/HHS agreed to add a group of COVID-19 patients to the ongoing clinical trial in Yellow Fever.
 On April 9, 2020, the Company announced it had opened enrollment into a randomized, double-blind, placebo-controlled clinical trial to assess the safety, clinical impact and antiviral effects of galidesivir in patients with COVID-19.
-As of June 30, 2020, the total NIAID/HHS contract amount to advance the program through the completion of the Phase I clinical program is \$43,035.
-As of June 30, 2020, all options have been exercised under this contract.
+As of September 30, 2020, the total contract amount to advance the program through the completion of the Phase 1 clinical program under the Initial Contract is \$45,931 and all options have been exercised under the Initial Contract.
+In August 2020, NIAID/HHS awarded the Company anew contract, with potential aggregate funding up of to \$43,908 if all contract options are exercised, to manufacture and evaluate the safety, efficacy and tolerability of galidesivir.
+NIAID/HHS made an initial award of \$6,326 to the Company under this new contract.

-U.S. Department of Health and Human Services ("BARDA/HHS").
+Biomedical Advanced Research and Development Authority ("BARDA/HHS").
 On March 31, 2015, the Company announced that BARDA/HHS had awarded the Company a contract for the continued development of galidesivir as a potential treatment for diseases caused by RNA pathogens, including filoviruses.
 This BARDA/HHS contract includes a base contract of \$16,265 to support galidesivir drug manufacturing, as well as \$22,855 in additional development options that can be exercised by the government, bringing the potential value of the contract to \$39,120.
-As of June 30, 2020, a total of \$20,574 has been awarded under exercised options within this contract.
+As of September 30, 2020, a total of \$20,574 has been awarded under exercised options within this contract.